PlexDevelopment/Website/docs/customization/config.md

 This message will appear whenever a player tries to join the server, but is banned.
 You can use any color coding you would like here.

 ## Chat
+### chat.enabled
+Default: `true`
+Determines if the chat system should be enabled.
+It's useful to turn this off if you're using permissions and want to use prefixes from another plugin instead.

 ### chat.max_tag_length
 Default: `16`
 The maximum length a tag may be in game.